Introduction

 The last year saw the fledgling company make inroads into the Tameside area running subsidised services into Uppermill, Glossop and Dukinfield.
 On the 17th April 2007, Speedwell Bus took over daytime operations of the 343 - maintaining not only Dukinfield's link with Mossley and Stalybridge, but also Oldham.
 The replacement of FirstGroup's Barbie liveried single and double deckers with Speedwell's modern minibuses has seen improved passenger loadings.

-With the company sharing the 419 service [Ashton - Middleton] with First Manchester, Speedwell has augmented its modern fleet with some well turned out - though older - Dennis Dart single deckers.
+At the time, Speedwell Bus shared the 419 service [Ashton - Middleton] with First Manchester and augmented its modern fleet with some well turned out - though older - Dennis Dart single deckers.

 In spite of increased loadings, the route was put out to tender for 2008.
 Speedwell's daytime service was originally scheduled for withdrawal by the 23rd December 2007.
 With this decision about to cause hardship among Christmas shoppers and workers during the Yuletide, this was extended to the 26th January 2008.
 The tender attracted a lot of interest from other local operators around the Oldham and Tameside.